Steering Committee

 Co-Director, Germany

-Dr. Theresa Frommen is a post-doctoral researcher at IRI-THESys, Humboldt-Universität zu Berlin.
-She studied Geological Sciences with a focus on Hydrogeology at Freie Universität Berlin, RWTH Aachen and University of Manchester.
-After her Master’s, she was a research associate and doctoral student at the Hydrogeology Group, Institute of Geological Sciences, FU Berlin, doing research about participatory methods in hydrogeology with a focus on India.
-During her doctoral project she lived and worked in Jaipur, Rajasthan, for 1.5 years.
-Her main research interests are interdisciplinary and transdisciplinary cooperation and approaches, science communication and education as well as understanding the connection between groundwater and society and why and where conflicts arise.
+Dr. Theresa Frommen is a hydrogeologist and works at the Hessian State Agency for Nature Conservation, Environment and Geology in Wiesbaden, Germany.
+She studied geological sciences with a focus on hydrogeology at the Freie Universitaet Berlin, RWTH Aachen and the University of Manchester.
+After completing her master’s degree, she worked as a research assistant and doctoral candidate in the hydrogeology working group at the Institute of Geological Sciences at the FU Berlin and conducted research on participatory methods in hydrogeology with a focus on India.
+During her PhD project, she lived and worked in Jaipur, Rajasthan for 1.5 years.
+She then worked as a post-doc at IRI-THESys, Humboldt-Universitaet zu Berlin, where her research focused on inter- and transdisciplinary collaboration and approaches, science communication and education, and understanding the connection between groundwater and society and why and where conflicts arise.

 Bárbara Zambelli